Aerial view of cars in a parking lot.

 What can I do to reduce delays with my order?

-If you’re looking to order your first car on the Scheme, we would recommend you start your search as soon as you can.
-Many manufacturers are experiencing delays, so before you order your car, please check the expected delivery times with the dealership.
-You might find that a similar car from a different manufacturer is available sooner, so it’s worth speaking to a few different dealers before you place your order.
+If you’re looking to order your first car on the Scheme, we’d recommend you start your search as soon as you can.
+Not all cars are affected by delays, so make sure you check the delivery times of any cars you’re interested in before you order.
+You might find that a similar car from a different manufacturer is available sooner, so it’s worth speaking to a few different dealers.

 Find a dealer